18F/hackathons/pages/a11yhack-schedule.md

 * Video CAPTCHA which counts number of fingers being held up.
 * Crowdsourcing accessibility sidewalk problems & how to use the data?
 * News For Betty Updates such as [this one](https://github.com/rtirserio/newsforbetty/commit/2f85ae5f814d23f98c24a81f44459ec4ae6c90bf), which adds high contrast style and toggle button.
-* Policy Hack: The community lacks good APIs to build good assistive tools.
+* Policy Hack identified problem: The community lacks good APIs to build good assistive tools and offten these tools are recognized as malware.
+Proposed solution: There should be a meeting to pull together government, OS and tech platforms, and advocacy groups / user community to discuss further.